David Ratner, President

 - Adult Education: Our Adult Education Committee focuses on adult learning with an emphasis on Judaism, spirituality, and other subjects of interest to our community.
-This committee works closely with our Director of Education to energize coordinated learning between our wonderful religious school and the membership at large.
+This committee works closely with our Director of Congregational Learning to energize coordinated learning between our wonderful religious school and the membership at large.
 If you’re interested, please contact our Executive Director who can add you to the list of interested participants.

 - Chesed (Bert Gunter): The Chesed Committee exists to assist CBT members in times of need.
 Loosely translated, Chesed means “loving kindness.”
 Our members are available to help congregants with such things as rides to medical appointments; meal delivery for those stuck at home due to illness; outside leaf raking, gutter cleaning, small fixup projects, and the like for the elderly; help setting up new electronics for the technologically challenged, etc..

 - Education (Amy Hirsh): The Education Committee provides support and assistance to the Director of Congregational Learning in all aspects of education and social functions relating to the Religious School.

 - Finance (John Rubenfeld): The Finance Committee reviews and recommends all significant capital expenditures (i.e. sanctuary remodel, amphitheater renovation, grants, etc.), analyzes the operating/religious school income statements and cash statements, works with staff on annual budgets, considers any lending opportunities (i.e. reducing the interest rate on the mortgage), and addresses any board or congregation questions related to our finances.

 - Fundraising (Lori Siegal): Our Fundraising Committee focuses its creative energy on raising additional funding to support CBT’s community and activities.
 Past successful fundraising events include: